-Showing dogs can be a great way to develop a bond between you are your canine companion, and get involved into a very active community of show dogs to meet other like-minded dog owners.
-We know that dogs love to have a purpose or a “job” and pleasing their parents.
-On top of that, turning your dog into a show dog can help with behavior problems and can be a lot of fun altogether.
+Showing dogs can be a great way to develop a bond between you are your pet, and get involved into a very active community of show dogs to meet other like-minded owners.
+Dogs love to have a purpose or a “job”.
+On top of that, turning your dog into a show dog can help with behavior problems and can be a lot of fun.

 As an owner of a show dog, when you embark to win big competitions, it's likely that you'll start with smaller shows in your region and work your way up, while you enjoy the time working with your show dog.
 There are different types of canine shows, and they all have different requirements.
 This article will give you a run through of the basics.

 How to Turn Your Dog Into a Show Dog

 1. Getting Started with Show Dog Competitions

 Whether you already have a puppy or are thinking of getting one from a reputable show breeder, there are a few things you should know when getting started.
 First of all, all dogs must look like their breed specification indicates and they must be totally healthy.

 In terms of other requirements for showing dogs, there are certain qualities that could disqualify your dog from competing.
 For example, some of those faults include:

 - Coat colors that aren't standard for the breed